Til-Weimann/c-copy/README.md

 - wall-clock time for such operations is highly I/O-bound, not CPU-bound
 - most storage media are faster when reading/writing sequentially

-however, under unusual circumstances (e. g. use of a RAM drive), these caveats might not apply. the threading feature can also be used to demonstrate or quantify these considerations for educational purposes.
+however in some cases (e. g. use of a RAM drive), these caveats might not apply. the threading feature can also be used to demonstrate or quantify these considerations for educational purposes.

 # building